mulka/ploverwiki/Top-100-English-Words-in-Plover's-Dictionary.md

 ### 21. this

-`TH`.
+`TH`

 "This" is a special case, as it's basically set to `TH` for convenience and to open up the opportunity for several other briefs.
 For example, `THEU` is used for "think", and `THEUS` follows as "thinks".

 Also works in phrases: `TH-FS` for "this was"

 ### 22. but

 `PWUT` or `PWU`.

 Mirabai uses `PWUT` as "but" and that is okay, but you can safely remap `PWUT` to "but the" if you want to use `PWU` as "but" exclusively.

 ### 23. his